 A daily log of the type, duration, and location of in-water activity will be maintained by the Project Environmental Compliance Manager.
 If in-water activities are suspended for a period of 24-hours or longer, monitoring will cease and resume within 24-hours of the re-initiation of in-water activity.
 If a sample cannot be collected for any reason (e.g., no in-water activity occurred during daylight hours or due to adverse/unsafe weather conditions), the rationale shall be provided in the daily monitoring report.
-Breaks of longer than 24 hours in the daily monitoring schedule will be communicated to the Virginia Department of Environmental Quality (VDEQ) via email.
+Breaks of longer than 24 hours in the daily monitoring schedule will be communicated to the VDEQ via email.